ansys/pyhps/doc/source/quickstart.rst

 To reproduce the code samples provided below, you will need:

 - A running REP server, go to the `REP repository <https://github.com/ansys/rep>`_ for instructions.
-- A Python shell with ``ansys-rep-client`` installed.
+- A Python shell with ``ansys-pyhps`` installed.
 If you haven't installed it yet, please refer to the :ref:`Installation <installation>` guide.

 Connect to a REP Server